wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 However, as a control freak and a nerd who loves elegant and neat solutions to every problem, and likes to present (~~show off~~) their coding skills, the GUI options are not an option, and having a static and minimalist [jeykll](https://jekyllrb.com/) website as a platform to showcase the work and idea is almost **the most popular and professional choice**.
 (You can simply google how other programmers, engineers, and scientists build their sites.)

 Of course, there are new and fancy alternatives, like [Gatsby](https://www.gatsbyjs.com/) and [Next.js](https://nextjs.org/), that are empowered by JavaScript to have dazzling animations and interactive functions.
 They are definitely suitable for organizations and companies that need powerful applications and integration with backend and database.
-I once used Gatsby to build my personal website.
-It never feels flexible enough for me to adjust style and to create technical content that looks close to the community I identify myself with. *It just feels not right.*
+I once used Gatsby to build my personal website and thought this new technology can bring me a lot of convenience.
+It turned out that it never feels flexible enough for me to adjust style and to create technical content that looks close to the community I identify myself with. *It just doesn't feel right.*

 Since I have been using [al-folio](https://github.com/alshedivat/al-folio) theme for a while and have modified a large portion of the code to suit my purpose and taste, it might be a good idea to keep track of the developing process along the way and meanwhile to keep my website up-to-date with the upstream to incorporate new functionality, _e.g._ copy button for markdown post ([PR #1267](https://github.com/alshedivat/al-folio/pull/1267))!
 This post serves both as my note and technical writing practice.
 Hope this can also help other young professionals build their own digital garden, knowledge vault, or project archives 😃!